eqbal/crystal_coin/README.md

-# Build a Blockchain from scratch using Crystal Language
+# Creating a CryptoCoin using The Crystal Programming Language

-This post is my attempt to understanding the key aspects of the blockchain by exploring the internals.
-I started by reading the [original paper](http://nakamotoinstitute.org/bitcoin/), but I felt the only way to truly understand blockchain is by building a new coin from scratch.
+This post is my attempt to understand the key aspects of the blockchain by exploring the internals.
+I started by reading the [original paper](http://nakamotoinstitute.org/bitcoin/), but I felt the only way to truly understand blockchain is by building a new CryptoCoin from scratch.
 So that's why I decided to create `CrystalCoin`.
-We will simplify most of the things like complexity, algorithm choices etc.

-Focusing on the details of a concrete example will provide a deeper understanding of the strengths and limitations of blockchains.
+We will simplify most of the things like complexity, algorithm choices etc. Focusing on the details of a concrete example will provide a deeper understanding of the strengths and limitations of blockchains.

-I'll assume you have a basic understanding of Object Oriented Programming.

-For a better demonstration, I wanted to use a productive language like [Ruby](https://www.ruby-lang.org/en/) without compromising the performance.
-Cryptocurrency has many time consuming computations (_mining_ and _hashing_) and that's why a compiled languages (like C++ and JAVA) are the languages of choice to build real crptocoins.
-That being said I want to use a language with a cleaner syntax so I can keep the development fun and allow better demonstration for the ideas.
+For a better demonstration, I want to use a productive language like [Ruby](https://www.ruby-lang.org/en/) without compromising the performance.
+Cryptocurrency has many time consuming computations (_mining_ and _hashing_) and that's why a compiled languages (e.g.: `C++`/`JAVA`) are the languages of choice to build real crptocoins.
+That being said I want to use a language with a cleaner syntax so I can keep the development fun and allow better readability.

 So, what I want to use?
 [Crystal](https://crystal-lang.org/) language.
 Crystal’s syntax is heavily inspired by Ruby’s, so it feels natural to read and easy to write, and has the added benefit of a lower learning curve, specially for experienced Ruby developers.
-Their slogan is:
+As they mentioned at their official website:

 > Fast as C, slick as Ruby

-Unlike [Ruby](https://www.ruby-lang.org/en/) or JavaScript, which are interpreted languages, Crystal is a compiled language, making it much faster and with a lower memory footprint.
+Unlike Ruby or JavaScript, which are interpreted languages, Crystal is a compiled language, making it much faster and with a lower memory footprint.
 Under the hood, it uses [LLVM](https://llvm.org/) for compiling to native code.

 Crystal is also statically typed, which means that the compiler will help you catch type errors in compile-time.
-But more on this later.

-Not gonna talk more of why Crystal is a cool programming language to learn as it's out of the scoop of this article, but please feel free check out [this](https://medium.com/@DuroSoft/why-crystal-is-the-most-promising-programming-language-of-2018-aad669d8344f) article if you are still not convinced.
+I'm not gonna talk more about Crystal and why it's awesome as it's out of the scoop of this article, but if you are still not convinced, feel free to check out [this](https://medium.com/@DuroSoft/why-crystal-is-the-most-promising-programming-language-of-2018-aad669d8344f) article.

+> I'll assume you have a basic understanding of Object Oriented Programming (OOP).

 ### Blockchain

 So, what is a blockchain?
 It’s a list (chain) of blocks linked and secured by digital fingerprints (also known as crypto hashes).

-The easiest way to think of it as a linked list.
-That being said, it's important to understand it's **not** a linked list.
-A linked list only required to have a reference to the previous element, a block must have an identifier depending on the previous block’s identifier, meaning that you cannot replace a block without recomputing every single block that comes after.
+The easiest way to think of it as a linked list data structure.
+That being said a linked list only required to have a reference to the previous element, a block must have an identifier depending on the previous block’s identifier, meaning that you cannot replace a block without recomputing every single block that comes after.

 For now think of blockchain as a series of blocks with some data, linked with a chain, the chain being the hash of the previous block.

 The entire blockchain would exist on each one of the node that wants to interact with it, meaning it is copied on each one of the nodes in the network.
 So, no single server hosts it, which makes it _decentralized_.

 Yes this is weird compared to the conventional centralized systems.
-Each of the nodes will have a copy of the entire blockchain (> 200 Gb in Bitcoin blockchain).
+Each of the nodes will have a copy of the entire blockchain (> 149 Gb in Bitcoin blockchain by [December 2017](https://www.statista.com/statistics/647523/worldwide-bitcoin-blockchain-size/)).

-### Hashing and encryption
+### Hashing & Digital Signature

 So, what is this hash function?
 Think of the hash as a function, that when we give it a text/object it would return a unique fingerprint.
-Even the smallest change in the input object would change the finger print.
+Even the smallest change in the input object would change the finger print dramatically.

 There are different hashing algorithms, in this article we'll be using `SHA256` hash algorithm, which is the one used in `Bitcoin`.